32blogby Studio Mitsu

 Claude Code:

 For light users, Copilot is clearly more cost-efficient.
-Fixed $10 for unlimited completions.
+The Free plan gets you started at no cost, and Pro at a fixed $10 gives you unlimited completions.

 Claude Code costs vary dramatically with usage.
-A large refactor can consume the equivalent of hundreds or even thousands of dollars in tokens.
-But when you factor in the engineering hours it saves, the calculus changes.
+A large refactor can burn through significant tokens in minutes.
+But when you factor in the engineering hours it saves — tasks that would take a day done in 15 minutes — the calculus changes entirely.

 How Do You Combine Both Tools in a Team Environment?

-The approach that worked best across three months was using both together.
+The approach that works best is using both together.

 Recommended pattern: "Write with Copilot, polish with Claude Code"